You can now move domains across directories without removing users from the domain or losing access to users' assets.

 The Admin Console allows one organization to use a single DNS token to demonstrate ownership of all its domains.
 Also, the Admin Console does not require DNS validation for subdomains.
 This means that when you use the DNS token and demonstrate ownership of a domain, all subdomains of that domain are validated instantly as they are added to the Admin Console.

-You need to add information to your DNS servers to complete this step.
+Add information to your DNS servers to complete this step.
 Let your DNS manager know in advance so that this step can be completed in a timely manner.

 Adobe periodically checks the DNS records for your domain.
 And, if they are correct, the domain is validated automatically.
 If you want to validate the domain immediately, you can sign into the Admin Console and validate it manually.
 See Domain validation.